-I am a Ph.D. candidate in political science at Southern Illinois University.
-My anticipated graduation is spring 2021.
-I am the founder of @PerishorPublish and serve on the executive board.
+Hello!
+I am a Ph.D. candidate in political science at Southern Illinois University with a focus in comparative political economy and contentious politics.
+My main methodological areas are non-parametric IRT and SEM.
+I will graduate in spring 2021 and am the founder and serve on the executive board for @PerishorPublish.

+My research interests are currently centered on the the intersection of higher education and labor market trends in the initiation and outcomes of nonviolent protests in authoritarian settings.
 My dissertation,“Education Bulges: How the Rise of the Middle Underclass Sparked Mass Protest”, examines the emergence and outcomes of skilled labor protests in heavily repressive regimes.
 I theorize that post-recession periods preceded by education bulges, sharp increases in domestic higher education attainment, distorts the labor market and can initiate mass protests even within heavily repressive societies.
-My research posits that regimes which have traditionally served as the primary employer of skilled labor due to underdeveloped private sectors will be at an increased risk of mass protests emerging and succeeding.
+My research finds that regimes which have traditionally served as the primary employer of skilled labor due to underdeveloped private sectors will be at an increased risk of mass protests emerging and succeeding.
+My job market paper measures protest movement outcomes using Mokken scaling procedures to compare protests on their relative successfulness.

-I have extensive teaching experience in a variety of institutional and class formats, both internationally and domestically.
+My extensive teaching experience covers a variety of institutional and class formats, both internationally and domestically.
 I served as full-time faculty at City University in Bratislava, Slovakia, as a graduate instructor at Southern Illinois University, and in person and online classes for College of DuPage since 2002.

 I have experience teaching a number of courses across the discipline: World Politics, Comparative Politics, Introduction to Statistical Methods, American Government, and Introduction to Political Science.